d-bucur/godot_integration_comparison/results.md

 |                 euler |  30 | 1127.3 | -1485.2 ( 2.3) |  4123 ( 0.4) |
 |                 euler |  60 | 1120.7 | -1468.5 ( 1.2) |  4077 ( 0.7) |

+A short ballistic trajectory like what you would use in a game is pretty simple and all the integrators perform virtually the same within a reasonable measurement error from the analytical solution (1-2%)

 # Orbital mechanics
 TODO use Kepler to measure errors

 ## Comments
+Mostly covered in [overall](#overall) section
 - Euler: completely innacurate, error increases with each timestep
 - Midpoint: orbital period increases like in Euler, just slower.
 This happens because the error accumulates when the slope of the function does not change sign, causing it to gain energy
 - Symplectic Euler: serviceable, but gains energy when varying timestep